jackdesert/jackdesert.github.io/_posts/2018-07-05-common-hurdles-to-deploying-uwsgi-apps-part-1.md

   * --mount /=wsgi:application   # "wsgi" means wsgi.py is the name of the ENTRY POINT
                                  # :application must match the name of the CALLABLE in ENTRY POINT
   * --uid ubuntu       # masquerade as the ubuntu user
-  * --gid ubuntu       # masquerade as the ubuntu group
+  * --gid www-data     # masquerade as the www-data group

 If you are lucky and this works on the first try, you will get this: